Photodynamic Therapy for Brain Cancer

 The trial requires that you stop taking all anticoagulant medications (like warfarin, heparin, and aspirin) at least 5 days before surgery and the Photobac® infusion.
 Other medications are not specifically mentioned, so it's best to discuss your current medications with the trial team.

-Is Photodynamic Therapy (PDT) safe for treating brain cancer?
+What prior data suggests that Photodynamic Therapy is safe for treating brain cancer?

 William R Potter, MA